Live From Los Angeles 2019

 that if we had a pet first, as soon as a human child comes along, that pet's going to be completely ignored.

+We're in mob justice already.
 I think we've got some pets in the audience.

 Amy Mann, what do you think of these theories and conflicts?
+The pet will get ignored when the child comes along.
+That's the way it is.

 I don't know why.

-Knowing the concept, I feel like that's a pretty good concept.
+Knowing the concept?
+I feel like that's a pretty good concept.

 The owner that will let the dog run off the leash, running circles around people,